goat-io/crossing/README.md

 ## Adding new APIs

-Now that Goat Crossing is configured, adding new API routes and paths is easy as pie! :pie:
+Now that Goat Crossing is configured, adding new API routes and paths is easy as pie! :cake:

 All new apps follow the same guidelines:
 * Its own namespace